KazuoYanagimoto/Hello-World/README.md

 ## Getting Started
-In order to get started, you'll want to install Grunt `>=0.4.0`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+In order to get started, you'll want to install Grunt `>=0.4.0` If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.

 ### To Start Project
 1: Clone repository to your favorite directory.